oracle/python-oracledb/doc/src/user_guide/aq.rst

     affected.

 To dequeue multiple messages at one time, use :meth:`Queue.deqmany()` or :meth:`AsyncQueue.deqmany()`.
-This takes an argument specifying the maximum number of messages to dequeue at one time:
+These take an argument specifying the maximum number of messages to dequeue at one time, for example:

 .. code-block:: python